 Small teams hiring early-stage talent should also review this practical guide to recruiting on AngelList (Wellfound).

 Notice that three of the four top challenges - slow hiring, losing candidates, and finding the right skills - are problems that AI can directly address.
 Salary expectations?
-That's a business decision.
+That’s a business decision.
 But speed, reach, and candidate discovery?
 Those are tool problems.
-And talent acquisition professionals who use generative AI report saving 20% of their workweek, according to LinkedIn's 2025 Future of Recruiting report.
-That's roughly a full day back every week.
+Talent acquisition professionals who use generative AI report saving 20% of their workweek, according to LinkedIn’s 2025 Future of Recruiting report.
+That’s roughly a full day back every week.

 What to Look for in an AI Recruiting Tool